 What is an Energy Performance Certificate?

-An EPC is a document that calculates the Energy Efficiency of a house or flat.
-These must be available to buyers and tenants at the start of marketing so that potential buyers or tenants can compare how affordable it would be to heat different properties.
-When choosing a place to live, most people look at the area, type of property, number of bedrooms, whether there is a garden, type of kitchen etc as well as the cost.
-Few consider how easy it would be to keep the property warm.
-The EPC was introduced so that people could compare different properties and so make an informed choice about whether they could afford not only the mortgage / rent, but also to keep the property warm and so enjoy living in the property throughout the year.
+When deciding on a new home most people look at the area, type of property, number of bedrooms, schools etc as well as the mortgage or rent.
+Less consider how affordable it is to actually live there.
+The EPC was introduced so that people could make an informed choice about whether they could afford not only the mortgage / rent, but also to keep the property warm and so enjoy living there throughout the year.

-In the current economic climate, where many people's incomes are being squeezed, and with high gas and electric prices, the EPC provides recommendations as to how you can reduce the cost of providing the heating and hot water within a property.
+In the current economic climate, where many people's incomes are being squeezed, and with high gas and electric prices, information on the EPC can help to reduce the cost of providing heating and hot water.

-In order to produce an EPC, you must employ a qualified Domestic Energy Assessor to survey the property.
 The survey typically takes around 30 minutes for a flat and around an hour for a house (this depends on the size and complexity of the property).
-The Assessor looks at the following features.
+I look at the following features.

-- how the property has been built including the wall and roof construction.
+- how the property was originally built including the wall and roof construction.

 - the presence of any newer extensions.